Jalalx/kdb/README.md

 The output can be piped to ollama to get the result in a proper format.
 Take a look at the scripts in the `scripts/` directory.

 ## ask
-You can quicly use your knowledge base by running `ask "some question"`
+You can use your knowledge base by simply running: `ask "some question"`

 ## learn
 A quick way to embed some content for later retrival is using the `learn` script like this: `learn "something"`